huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_instance_v2.html.markdown

 Neutron Ports are a great feature and provide a lot of functionality.
 However, there are some notes to be aware of when mixing Instances and Ports:

-* In OpenStack environments prior to the Kilo release, deleting or recreating an Instance will cause the Instance's Port(s) to be deleted.
+* In HuaweiCloud environments prior to the Kilo release, deleting or recreating an Instance will cause the Instance's Port(s) to be deleted.
 One way of working around this is to taint any Port(s) used in Instances which are to be recreated.
 See [here](https://review.openstack.org/#/c/126309/) for further information.